 “It would have a major impact,” said Leonardo Coello, a 2021 Democratic candidate in the City Council district that covers much of the South Bronx.
 “Because of COVID, people don’t feel comfortable going to these small schools, these small polling sites.
 With a place like Yankee Stadium, you can socially distance better.”

-According to a source with intimate knowledge of the Yankees organization, the Yankees and the city Board of Elections are discussing using the stadium in some way on Nov.
-3, but not as a polling site.
+According to a source with intimate knowledge of the Yankees organization, the Yankees and the city Board of Elections are discussing using the stadium in some way for the election, but not as a polling site.
 The source did not disclose what that might mean.

 “I actually think this is one of the most glaring symbols of the problems of the ‘tale of two cities’ in New York City—the Yankees being able to keep Bronx residents out of their stadium to vote,” said Cary Goodman, executive director of the 161st Street Business Improvement District.
 The BID represents nearby small businesses, many of which have been hurt by the impact of games being played without fans in this truncated MLB season.